applicaster/rn-youtube-android/README.md

 Play videos from YouTube using YouTube's API, in React Native.

 ## Known Issues
-:warning: Works reliably only up to version <= 0.30. :warning:
+:warning: Works reliably on version 0.29 >= <= 0.34 of react-native :warning:

-Between versions 0.31-0.33 of react-native there's a breaking change in the activity listener/result handling which can crash the application.
-Work in under way, thanks for your patience.
+Due to react-native's high change pace, I cannot guarentee that this package will work on other versions.
+Plays fullscreen videos only, in landscape mode only.
+PRs are welcome :)

 ## Notice
 - Since it is a React Native project, it was developed and tested on OSX only, I apologize for the linux folks.